 Director – Johnny Martin, Screenplay – Michael Caissie & Charles Huttinger, Producers – Michael Mendelsohn & Arnold Rifkin, Photography – Larry Blanford, Music – Frederik Wiedmann, Visual Effects – MODEfx (Supervisor – Jason McKee), Special Effects Supervisor – Joe Pancake, Makeup Effects – Gaby Macias, Production Design – Eric Weiler.
-Production Company – Saban Films/Patriot Pictures/Cheyenne Enterprises/Moonstone Entertainment
+Production Company – Saban Films/Patriot Pictures/Cheyenne Enterprises/Moonstone Entertainment.

 Al Pacino (Ray Archer), Karl Urban (Detective Will Ruiney), Brittany Snow (Christi Davies), Sarah Shahi (Captain Lisa Watson), Sloane Warren (Dr Abbie Westlin), Joe Anderson (Hangman), Chelle Ramos (Joey Truman), Steve Coulter (Reverend David Green)

 Will Ruiney is a police detective in the city of Monroe.
 He goes out to a murder scene accompanied by Christi Davies, a journalist on a ride-along.
-There a body has been left hung and one letter filled out in a game of Hangman.
+There a body has been left hanging and one letter filled out in a game of Hangman.
 Ruiney is also startled to find both his badge number and that of his recently retired partner Ray Archer scrawled at the scene.
 Archer is persuaded to return to aid the investigation.
 They discover that each night at 11pm, Hangman is leaving another hung body, along with another letter in the game.
 Each of the crime scenes holds a clue as to who the next victim will be.
 As Ruiney and Archer race against time to find clues to the identity of the killer, they realise that this holds a connection to their mutual pasts.

-Hangman rehashes the basic tropes of the genre that followed Lambs – a brilliant genius killer taunting dogged police detectives (one of whom is working off a personal demon that later proves relevant to the case) as he leaves a trail of bodies, all of which are united by a particular motif that requires the detectives to piece together the minutiae of forensic evidence and psychological patterns to track down his identity.
+Hangman rehashes the basic tropes of the genre that followed The Silence of the Lambs – a brilliant genius killer taunting dogged police detectives (one of whom is working off a personal demon that later proves relevant to the case) as he leaves a trail of bodies.
+The murders are united by a particular motif that requires the detectives to piece together the minutiae of forensic evidence and psychological patterns to track down the killer’s identity.

 The serial killer thriller died away in the mid-2000s.
-Which makes it a surprise is why the genre has suddenly been revived here – even though the only real destination Hangman has is as filler in the backwaters of cable programming.
+What makes it a surprise is why the genre has suddenly been revived here – even though the only real destination Hangman has is as filler in the backwaters of cable programming.
 The serving up of the elements is utterly generic in every regard, which becomes even more of a surprise when you see that A-list names like Al Pacino and Karl Urban have signed on.